FactoryXCode/MfPack/MfPack/SandBox/ApplicationLoopbackAudio/README.md

 You can use Task Manager or the tlist program to get this ID.
 Run the sample with the process ID, the desired capture mode (including the process tree or excluding it), and the output WAV file.

+Examples:

+* Capture audio from process 1234 and its children: `ApplicationLoopback 1234 includetree Captured.wav`
+* Capture audio from all process except process 1234 and its children: `ApplicationLoopback 1234 excludetree Captured.wav`

+NOTES:
+ - This sample is under construction
+ - This release is updated for compiler version 17 up to 34.
+ - SDK version 10.0.20348.0
-# Note that this sample requires Windows 10 build 20348 or later.
+ - Requires Windows 10 build 20348 or later.
+ - Minimum supported MfPack version: 3.0.0

 Project: Media Foundation - MFPack - Samples
 Project location: https://github.com/FactoryXCode/MfPack
                   https://sourceforge.net/projects/MFPack

-First release date: 20-08-2021
+First release date: 01-06-2021
-Final release date: 2021
+Final release date: unknown

 Copyright © FactoryX.
 All rights reserved.